June 11 2020 – Mike Yarbrough

 Traditionally, promise rings are worn on the ring finger of the left hand, similar to an engagement ring.
 The middle finger of the left hand is another popular option, along with the middle and ring fingers of the right hand.
 Some couples switch their promise rings from their left hands to the right when they get married.

 Others don't wear them on their fingers at all, but instead keep their promise rings on a chain that they wear around their necks.
 There are plenty of creative options for wearing promise rings.We've always believed that rings should have meaning, and promise rings can have deep meaning to the people who wear them.
-Looking for more information on how to give a promise ring?
-Contact us today to learn more!
+If you know you want to gift a handcrafted Rustic & Main ring as a promise ring but you're still trying to decide on the perfect style, take our ring style quiz for some inspiration!

 Tagged: promise ring